 Remember, these traps will only work in a room where someone sleeps or rests, as bed bugs are attracted to body heat and the carbon dioxide you breathe out.

-Overall, bed bug interceptors do work and are effective if used together with other treatment processes.
-They will help with the detection of an infestation and allow you to continually monitor for these unwanted pests, but they can’t eradicate them.
+Overall, bed bug interceptors work and are effective if used together with other treatment processes.
+They will help detect an infestation and allow you to continually monitor for these unwanted pests, but they can’t eradicate them.